From Heuristic Selection to Automated Algorithm Design: LLMs Benefit from Strong Priors: Token-wise Analysis of Prompt Design in LLM-driven BBO

 Our analysis focuses on the contribution of the input prompt tokens to the output of querying decoder-only LLMs to generate novel algorithms.
 For each output token $j \in \mathrm{T_{out}}$, we compute the relevance $R^0_i$ for the input tokens $i \in \mathrm{T_{in}}$ and a set of previously generated output $j \in \mathcal{P}(\mathrm{T_{out}})$, since LLMs apply autoregressive models, generating each token conditioned on previously generated tokens and the input.
 We obtain the token relevance (importance) through utilizing AttnLRP (see section~\ref{sec:attnlrp}), for each output token $j$, AttnLRP assigns an unbounded signed relevance score $R^{0}_{i,j}$ to the input token $i$, capturing its contribution to the generation of $j$.
 To fairly compare the contributions of input tokens with respect to a set of output tokens (e.g., a code segment), we truncate and aggregate the normalized values into $R_i, i \in \mathrm{T_{in}}$.

 The aggregation is as follow:

 The final scores are comparable across all input tokens and can be visualized in a heatmap per prompt-code pair.

 \paragraph{Experiments} We compute token-wise contributions for pairs of prompts and outputs in an elitist evolutionary procedure, where LLMs generate a new algorithm code at each iteration.
 If a generated algorithm outperforms the current best, we adapt the prompt by using its code.
-Specifically, we leverage AttnLRP to explain the outputs of two open-source LLMs, the instruction-tuned 27B Gemma 3 and 14B Qwen 2.5 Coder, for automatically designing algorithms to solve the classic OneMax problem (F1 in pbo, see details in Appendix~\ref{appendix:bench}).
+Specifically, we leverage AttnLRP to explain the outputs of six open-source LLMs, including three instruction-tuned Gemma 3 models (4B, 12B, and 27B) and three Qwen 3 models (8B, 14B, and 32B), for automatically designing algorithms to solve five classic PBO problems (F1, F2, F19, F20, and F21 in pbo, see details in Appendix~\ref{appendix:bench}).
 Figure~\ref{fig:heatmap} presents a heatmap of the prompt relevance to the corresponding generated algorithmic code, clearly showing that the code-related content obtains a strong influence.
 Additional heatmaps of prompt-code pairs in our public repository also demonstrate consistent behaviour.

 To quantify the contributions of different prompt elements, we partition prompts into five components: \textit{Task Description, Strategy, Expected Output, Note, and Parent Heuristics}, following the setting of prior work~\citep{liuevolution}.
 We again denote the normalized relevance score between each input token $i$ and output token $j$ as $\widehat{R}^{0}_{i,j}$, then the (average) contribution of a tokenized prompt component $\mathrm{C} \in \mathrm{T_{in}}$ is simply the average: $R_\mathrm{C} = \frac{1}{\lvert C \rvert}\sum_{j\in \mathrm{C}} \widehat{R}^{0}_{i,j}$.
 Average \emph{relevance} is preferred to mitigate the size difference between various prompt components.
-Table~\ref{tab:relevance} reports this average tokens relevance of each component across all prompt-code pairs for the first function (OneMax) in the PBO set, as generated by the instruction-tuned 27B Gemma 3 model.
+Table~\ref{tab:relevance} reports this average tokens relevance of each component across all prompt-code pairs for five problems in the PBO set, as generated by six LLMs of two model families.
 For \emph{Parent Heuristic(s)}, which consists of both code and linguistic description, we further separate it into two parts. \emph{Strategy} is defined as a short instruction indicating whether to \emph{refine} the provided code or \emph{create} a novel algorithm. \emph{Note} specifically contains the fitness value (e.g., score) obtained by the parent code.
 Additional details are explained in Appendix~\ref{appendix:prompt}.